NestorsImagination/mongoose-dynamic-schemas/README.md

 ### Adding a field

-You can add a field with this function:
+To add a new field:

 ```javascript
 addSchemaField(model, path, fieldDefinition)